Categorical semantics of compositional reinforcement learning: A Compositional Theory of Reinforcement Learning

-\begin{remark} This $\sigma$-algebra on $S$ is potentially rather small.
-However, in the case where $S_1$ and $S_2$ are finite measure spaces, whose $\sigma$-algebras are their power sets, then the $\sigma$-algebra is the power set of $S$. \end{remark}
+This minimal $\sigma$-algebra on $S$ is potentially small.
+However, when $\sigma$-algebras of $S_1$ and $S_2$ are their power sets (for example, in the case where $S_1$ and $S_2$ are finite or discrete measure spaces), then the $\sigma$-algebra is also the power set of $S$, so we do not view this potential smallness as an issue.